 Where do you normally study?
 If the answer is “lying in bed with my laptop propped on my knees while eating deep-fried Cheetos,” then you might want to consider revamping your study space.

 And that’s what today’s post is all about.
-We’re going to look at how to create a study space that lets you get in, do your best work, and then get back to having high density fun.
+We’re going to look at how to create (or find) a study spot that lets you get in, do your best work, and then get back to having high density fun.

 We’ll examine the different types of study spaces, the do’s and don’t’s of study space creation, and the key principles to make sure your study space does what it should: help you study better.